zzhh9857/voyager/docs/0.11/Readme.md

 }
 ```

-The **key** above will be the row that we want to use as the value in the select dropddown and the **label** will be the row that we want to display in the dropdown.
+The **key** above will be the row that we want to use as the value in the select dropdown and the **label** will be the row that we want to display in the dropdown.

 Finally, we'll need to create a relationship in the `Page` class.
 This would look like the following: